NouranBakry/NouranBakry/README.md

 ### Hello World 👋

 I'm currently learning JavaScript and react.js.
 I am looking for a new cool gig.
-Follow me on twitter for updates on 100DaysOfCode. 😻
+Follow me on twitter for updates on my journey. 😻
 Check out this app I created: https://unwind-unplug.netlify.app

 <!--